Australia: General characteristics

 Most of Australia is arid or semi-arid.
 In 2021, Australia had 10% of the global permanent meadows and pastureland.
-Forest cover is around 17% of Australia's land area.
+Forest cover is about 17% of Australia's land area.
 The Australian mainland is relatively flat, with an average height of 325 m compared with 870 m for all continents.
 The Great Dividing Range runs along most of eastern Australia, dividing the central lowlands from the eastern highlands.
 At 2228 m, Mount Kosciuszko is the highest mountain on the mainland.
 Taller are Mawson Peak, at 2745 m, on Heard Island, and, in the Australian Antarctic Territory, Mount McClintock and Mount Menzies, at 3492 m and 3355 m respectively.